etangaming123/katsune/README.md

 ## Katsuprofiles

-> [!NOTE]
+> [!IMPORTANT]
-> Katsuprofiles has not yet been added as of writing this.
+> Katsuprofiles are in early stages of development, use at your own risk!

 Katsuprofiles are "mini-profiles" for each user!